Published 28 days ago

 Listeners have pity on me.
 Lunch with the UK's top share blogger beckons.
 That means the regime which leaves Paul looking so trim and svelt - ie lots of alcohol - plus long lectures on margins in online retailing.
 If that does not turn a sober fellow like me into a drunken share blogger nothing will.
 Away from that I explain why I am not really a snob and then make a snobbish comment or two, then discuss CIC Gold (CICG), ECR Minerals (ECR), Falanx (FLX) and Optibiotix (OPTI) and the curse of the Sith Lord Zak Mir and Plethora (PLE) and its premature ejaculation drug.
 I dont understand what it is all about but invite readers to share their personal experiences so that we can get a grip on what's going on here.

-In today's podcast I cheer on Paul Scott in his twitter battle with disgraced share ramper Roger Lawson (see HERE) and remind you why Lawson is beneath contempt.
+In today's podcast I cheer on Paul Scott in his twitter battle with Roger Lawson (see HERE).
 Then it is onto Globo (GBO) and where we are now.
 Then I look at the companies announcing at no-one is watching O'Clock yesterday: IGAS (IGAS), EKF Diagnostics (EKF), ADVFN (AFN) and Gulf Keystone (GKP)

-I have long maintained that Roger Lawson of ShareScoc was an A1 wanker.
-He ramped blinkx (BLNX) without declaring a position and defamed folks like myself and Ben Edelman who disagreed, pompously declaring that he was a “software expert”.
+I have long criticised Roger Lawson of ShareScoc He wrote supportively on blinkx (BLNX) without declaring a position and attacked folks like myself and Ben Edelman who disagreed, declaring that he was a “software expert”.
 It now appears that the software expert was also long of Monitise (MONI) and Globo (GBO)

 Thanks to Paul Scott for his help on this one.
 I know that Gary Newman is a fan but I just do not get Fishing Republic (FISH) at all - the red flags are now highlighted.
 The Crony Capitalist City parasistes trousered fees of £550,000 ( two years after tax profits) from a £1.5 million fund raise at IPO (with directors pocketing £106,000) but I somehow suspect investors will not propser with this AIM casino chip.